This article, Making Peace With Celiac Disease, was first published in April 2017 and has been updated in September 2019.

 9. Read Labels to Uncover Hidden Gluten

-You must learn how to read – or decode – food labels.
-You’ll not only learn about which products contain hidden gluten, but also you’ll learn just how compromised our food supply is these days.
 You’ll learn that the onion soup mix you’ve been feeding your family for years not only contains gluten but also MSG.
-You may not like what you learn, but you’ll be better off knowing that continuing to live in the dark.
+You may not like what you learn, but you’ll be better off knowing than continuing to live in the dark.

 10. Give Your Body a Chance to Heal from Celiac Disease